soleaf/MintKit/README.md

 It's now basic and immature.
 So, It need other's contributions.

-For make adding new fuction or modification better performance.. etc, comit frankly!
+For make adding new fuction or modification better performance.. etc, commit frankly!
 Thank you.

+Welcome togther coding Anyone!

 This Project in mintcode.org